-Sit in the "sweet spot": a location in your listening room that is exactly the same distance from each of your Beolab 50's, and where the two loudspeakers are facing (shown in Figure 5.2).
-Using your Beolab 50 interface, set the Beam Width Control to "Narrow".
+Sit in the "sweet spot": a location in your listening room that is exactly the same distance from each of your

+Beolab 90s, and where the two loudspeakers are facing (shown in Figure 5.2).
+Using your Beolab 90 interface, set the Beam Width Control to "Narrow".

-Figure 5.2: A "perfect" loudspeaker configuration with Beolab 50's.
+Figure 5.2: A "perfect" loudspeaker configuration with Beolab 90s.
 Both loudspeakers are aimed at the listening position.
 The distance from the listening position to each loudspeaker is the same as the distance between the two loudspeakers.
 For more detailed information on loudspeaker configuration, see Appendix 1: Recommendations for Critical Listening